-Tobias Boege was a student at the Markgraf-Albrecht-Gymnasium Osterburg.
-From 2013 to 2018 he studied mathematics at the Otto-von-Guericke University in Magdeburg.
-Tobias is currently a doctoral student of mathematics at the Otto-von-Guericke-University Magdeburg in Saxony-Anhalt, where he grew up and still lives.
+Dr. Tobias Boege was a pupil at Markgraf-Albrecht-Gymnasium Osterburg.
+From 2013 to 2018, he studied mathematics at Otto von Guericke University in Magdeburg.
+He currently works at the Max Planck Institute for Mathematics in the Sciences in Leipzig.

 Since 2019 Tobias has been running his own website at https://taboege.de.